Ummamali/nextstop/README.md

 ### 4. **Fast & Efficient Performance**
   - Developed with React and Vite for optimal speed and performance.
   - Instant updates with seamless state management for a smooth user experience.

+### 5. **Show Current Location**
+  - The application detects and displays the user’s current location.
+  - Helps users see their position relative to selected destinations.
+  - Uses Geolocation API to fetch real-time location updates.

 ## Installation